 Once you get over the first hump, you can continue by asking an open-ended question.
 These are questions that don’t require a one or two-word answer.

 For example, instead of asking, “How long have you lived here?” (which can be answered by a number) you could ask one of the following:

-The conversation then may then reach a natural lull.
+The conversation may then reach a natural lull.
 This might be a good time to disengage.
-Either say you have you have enjoyed the conversation by using body language.
+Either say or use body language to show you have enjoyed the conversation.
 This could be a light touch on the elbow or a smile.
 Then you can exit gracefully, and move on.
 If the conversation has really sparked a common interest, you may have made a new friend.
 So you can have another drink and continue the conversation!